These quick and easy Thai Green Curry Noodles are creamy, spicy and sour. Packed with asparagus broccoli and spring onions.

 - 1 lime

-- In a large saucepan, heat the oil and thai curry paste.
-Add the red onion and fry gently for 2 minutes, then add the broccoli, asparagus and spring onions and cook for a further 2 minutes.
+- Add the broccoli, asparagus and spring onions and cook for a further 2 minutes.

 - Meanwhile, trim, de-seed and finely slice the red chilli and add to the pan.

 - Pour in the coconut milk, and season generously with salt.
 Bring to a simmer for 5 minutes.